dapr/docs/daprdocs/content/en/developing-applications/debugging/debug-k8s/debug-dapr-services.md

 Forwarding from [::1]:40000 -> 40000
 ```

 All done.
-Now you can point to port 40000 and start remote debug session from your favorite IDE.
+Now you can point to port 40000 and start a remote debug session from your favorite IDE.

 ## Related links